-- the Ramblers:

-- the Open Spaces Society;
+- the Ramblers;

 - the British Mountaineering Council;

+- HM Coastguard;

+- The RSPB;

+- Parish Councils;

-- the National Farmers Union;
+- the National Farmers Union; and

-- the Amphibian and Reptile Conservation Trust;

-- the British Association for Shooting and Conservation, and

 - the Country Land and Business Association.

-We publicised the start of our work on the stretch on our website and provided an opportunity for all other interested parties to submit to us their views on local issues and opportunities.
+We publicised on our website the start of work on the stretch and provided an opportunity for all other interested parties to submit to us their views on local issues and opportunities.

 We also engaged with relevant specialists, both within Natural England and from other organisations, to consider any potential for impacts on key sensitive features.
-See part 5 below for more information.
+See part 6 below for more information.